PVL 2025: Ahmedabad Defenders hand Mumbai Meteors their first defeat of the season - www.lokmattimes.com

 PVL 2025: Ahmedabad Defenders hand Mumbai Meteors their first defeat of the season

-PNN New Delhi [India], October 23: Ahmedabad Defenders stunned the unbeaten Mumbai Meteors in the RR Kabel Prime Volleyball ...
+Hyderabad (Telangana) [India], October 23: Ahmedabad Defenders stunned the unbeaten Mumbai Meteors in the RR Kabel Prime Volleyball League ...

 Battur Batsuuri started the counterattack for Ahmedabad.
 Angamuthu started finding his rhythm and tested Mumbai's defence.
 Nandha's super spike earned Ahmedabad a super point, bringing the game to level pegging.